 I was an only child--odd for an Italian family--but my cousin Gary was, too, so we grew up sorta like brothers.

 The Uncles told Gary stuff I never got to hear.
-I knew it was about girls, and since Italians talk with their hands, I had a pretty good idea of what it was all about even if I couldn't hear.
+I knew it was about girls, and since Italians talk with their hands, I had a pretty good idea of what they were saying

 Italian men marry their mothers and chase every other woman.

-My Grandpa Carlos said it never changed no matter how old they got.
+My Grandpa Carlo said it never changed no matter how old they got.